Cookie preferences

 Q2.
 Other than for agency agreements pursuant to Directive 86/653 (EEC) on the coordination of the laws of the Member States relating to self-employed commercial agents, are there specific rules depending on the distribution format (e.g. franchising, exclusive distribution)?

-Yes.
 In Spain, distribution agreements are atypical.
-In any case, there are some regulations specifically governing certain aspects of some agreements, such as the franchise agreement.
+In any case, some regulations specifically govern certain aspects of some agreements, such as the franchise agreement.

 Specific rules apply to franchise agreements: Art.
-62 Regulation of Retail Trade Act and Royal Decree 201/2010 of 26 February, regulating the exercise of commercial activity under the franchise system and the communication of data to the register of franchisors, implemented by Royal Decree 201/2010 of 26 February, regulating the exercise of commercial activity under the franchise system and the communication of data to the register of franchisors.
+62 Regulation of Retail Trade Act and Royal Decree 201/2010 of 26 February, regulating the exercise of commercial activity under the franchise system and the communication of data to the register of franchisors.

 A free translation of Royal Decree 201/2010 of 26 February, regulating the exercise of commercial activity under the franchise system and the communication of data to the register of franchisors is accessible via this link.